NyuydineBill/ResolveMeQ/docs/README.md

 - Django backend with modular apps
 - Slack bot integration for real-time IT support
 - REST API for frontend or external integrations

 ---

+## How Knowledge Enrichment Works

+- Every ticket and user/agent interaction (clarification, feedback, agent response) is logged as a `TicketInteraction`.
+- When a ticket is resolved and has an agent response, it is automatically added to the knowledge base as a new article (or updates an existing one).
+- This enables the AI agent and IT team to learn from real support conversations and resolutions, improving future answers and automation.

+---